Freyburg, Germany: Wine

 Freyburg is the northernmost wine growing region in Germany and Europe and has a wine festival called the "Winzerfest" every year in September.
 One of the oldest wine growing regions in Europe, the Freyburg region has more than a thousand years of documented wine growing history.

 Despite having barely 700 hectares of vineyards under cultivation, the town is the headquarters of one of the world's largest wine companies - Rotkäppchen-Mumm.
 The winery was founded in 1856, and by 2010, captured nearly half the market for sparkling wine in Germany and has a reported turnover of more than US$1 billion (780 million euros).
 This Freyburg-based producer is one of the five largest producers of sparkling wine in the world, along with Spanish producer Freixenet (headquartered near Barcelona) and French producer Moët Hennessy Louis Vuitton (headquartered in Paris).

 There are also other smaller wine producers in the region.
 Wine critics have pointed out that while there were not that many great wines from the Freyburg area, there were also very few poorly made wines.
 Quality across vineyards tend to be fairly consistent, ranging from average to very good.
-However, there are a handful of award-winning wine producers that are highly rated by critics, such as Winzerhof Gussek, Weingut U.Lützkendorf and Weingut Bernhard Pawis.

 Freyburg can grow wine commercially unlike other regions of similar latitudes in Europe is based on the high concentration of heat-retaining calcium in the soil and a micro-climate that make it significantly warmer than nearby Berlin and Leipzig.
 The river Unstrut runs through it, and is home to large pike, trout, carp and beavers.
 In the hills surrounding the town, there are deer, wild boar, pheasant and fox.
 There are many working farms scattered around the region, offering a wide range of fresh and organic produce.